The Ralph Y. Michaels Elevators Collection

 How it begins

-It's 1965 in Austin, Texas, home of the University of Texas and center of Texas government.
-A scrappy local garage band, The Spades, plays all the college town's regular night clubs – among them Jade Room, Club Saracen, and Swingers Club.
+It's 1965 in Austin, Texas, home of The University of Texas and center of Texas government.
+A scrappy local garage band, The Spades, plays all the college town's regular night clubs – among them the Jade Room, Club Saracen, and Swingers Club.
 But the band is plagued from the beginning with constant personnel changes and struggles to stay together.
 Just before being kicked out of William B. Travis High School in Austin only weeks before his graduation, Roky Erickson joins the band as lead singer and rhythm guitarist, along with his classmate, guitarist George Kinney.
-The band soon records I Want a Girl and Do You Want to Dance at Austin Custom Records for release on Austin music promoter Gary McCaskill's Zero Records.
+The band soon records I Want A Girl and Do You Want To Dance at Austin Custom Records for release on Austin music promoter Gary McCaskill's Zero Records.
 On the heels of the single's release, another of Roky's classmates, drummer John Kearney, joins the unit as it returns to the studio to cut its second single, Roky's original screamers We Sell Soul and You're Gonna Miss Me.
 It would be fair to say 1965 marks the beginning of Austin's rock band explosion (fueled mostly by hot frat bands The Wig, the Baby Cakes, and the Fabulous Chevelles), but it's also the year in which The Spades finally succumbs, due in large measure to the arrival of a south Texas band, the Lingsmen, on the Austin scene late in the year.
-Hearing both The Spades and the Lingsmen perform and sensing an unfilfilled promise in each of the bands, University of Texas philosophy and psychology student Tommy Hall proposes some novel if not odd musical ideas to both bands, and the core members of the Lingsmen (Stacy Sutherland, Benny Thurman, and John Ike Walton), Tommy, and Roky decide to form the 13th Floor Elevators to explore those ideas, which will become the roots of psychedelic rock.
-The Elevators' story is amazingly deep for its short life span and is the subject of dozens if not hundreds of newspaper and magazine articles and books over the past 50 years; the Elevators' story is nicely condensed at the Texas State Historical Association's Handbook of Texas Music but is given definitive treatment in Paul Drummond's 2007 book Eye Mind: The Saga of Roky Erickson and the 13th Floor Elevators, the Pioneers of Psychedelic Sound.
+Hearing both The Spades and the Lingsmen perform and sensing an unfulfilled promise in each of the bands, University of Texas philosophy and psychology student Tommy Hall proposes some novel if not odd musical ideas to both bands, and the core members of the Lingsmen (Stacy Sutherland, Benny Thurman, and John Ike Walton), Tommy, and Roky decide to form the 13th Floor Elevators to explore those ideas, which will become the roots of psychedelic rock.
+The Elevators' story is amazingly deep for its short life span and is the subject of dozens if not hundreds of newspaper and magazine articles and books over the past 56 years; the Elevators' story is nicely condensed at the Texas State Historical Association's Handbook of Texas Music but is given definitive treatment in Paul Drummond's books Eye Mind: The Saga of Roky Erickson and the 13th Floor Elevators, the Pioneers of Psychedelic Sound (2007) and 13th Floor Elevators: A Visual History (2020).

 Enter Ralph Y. Michaels

 In '66, Ralph takes candid photos when he visits KAZZ-FM deejays, a selection of which you can see at his KAZZ collection, but he also takes candid shots at many Austin night clubs, particularly when the 13th Floor Elevators perform.
-We're honored to present a selection of Ralph's photos from the Elevators' performances at an Austin-area night club – a well-educated guess is that the location is Swingers Club – and at the Austin Methodist Center benefit for Texas fiddler Teodar Jackson, who at the time is ill and close to death.
-At the Teodar Jackson benefit, the Elevators share the stage with many other Austin music icons, including Janis Joplin, Mance Lipscomb, Kenneth Threadgill, and Powell St. John.
+We're honored to present a selection of Ralph's photos from the Elevators' performances at an Austin-area night club – a well-educated guess is that the location is Swingers Club – and on March 12, 1966, at Austin's Methodist Student Center benefit for Austin fiddler Teodar Jackson, who at the time is in Brackenridge Hospital suffering from a severe heart ailment.
+At the Teodar Jackson benefit, the Elevators share the stage with many other Austin music icons, including headliner Mance Lipscomb, Janis Joplin, Kenneth Threadgill, and Powell St. John.

 The New Orleans Club photos and recordings